kathysledge/smig/docs/schema-reference/indexes.md

 ### If not exists

-Only create if the index doesn't already exist:
+Only create if the index doesn’t already exist:

 ```typescript
 email: index(['email']).ifNotExists()